GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Field's required attribute was ignored in certain scenarios when using Edit Entry

 = 2.10.3.1 on May 27, 2021 =

 * Fixed: The "delete file" button was transparent in Edit Entry when running Gravity Forms 2.5 or newer